jimkc/Leetcode-Notes/Medium/Backtracking/Combination-Sum.md

             for item in candidates:
                 if item > remain:
                     break
-                if stack and item < stack[-1]: # Prevent the duplicate combinations, because it is sorted continue
+                if stack and item < stack[-1]: # Prevent the duplicate combinations, because it is sorted, the smaller combination is taken in earlier function calls. continue
                 else:
                     dfs(remain - item, stack + [item])